clavataai/NeMo-Guardrails/docs/user-guides/community/clavata.md

 ### 1. Built-in Flows

-#### For users of colang v1.0:
+#### For users of Colang 1.0

-Add these flows to your configuration to automatically check content when using _colang v1.0_:
+Add these flows to your configuration to automatically check content when using _Colang 1.0_:

 ```yaml
 rails: